 Closeout Review

 Once all construction contractor payments have been issued, the file will move into the closeout review stage.
 Closeout review is a multi-tiered review that results in a full file, end-to-end verification process.
 The verification process starts at the case manager level, where the basic file documentation requirements for the program are reviewed and any additional documentation that may be needed is gathered.
 At this stage, the applicant’s Duplication of Benefit information is re-checked against the federal data sources to determine if there has been any disbursement of additional benefits between the point that the applicant signed the award and the construction was completed.
-Whether a change has occurred, and the amount of any change is documented at this step.
+Whether a change has occurred, and the amount of any change, is documented at this step.

 Once the initial end-to-end file review is completed by the case manager, the file is routed to the eligibility and DOB/VOB QA/QC team.
 The QA/QC team may correct any issues with the file, return the file to case management for additional work, or approve the file for routing to FloridaCommerce for final review and approval.